-We have set out below our general comments on the issue of weighted voting rights (WVRs).
-We have categorised these into four areas: restrictions and limitations, investor rights, investor choice and investor protection.
-We are of the view that The Stock Exchange of Hong Kong Limited (the Exchange) should allow companies to list with WVRs, subject to appropriate safeguards being in place to protect investors.
+Rather than respond to the questions in the Concept Paper, we have provided a summary of our general views and observations on this issue under four headings: investor choice, investor protection, investor rights and restrictions and limitations.
+In summary, we are of the view that the Exchange should allow companies to list with weighted voting rights (WVRs), subject to appropriate safeguards being in place to protect investors.